HU-TI-DEV/TI-S2/software/git/README.md

 As a software developer it’s important to select the right tools for the job, but Git through command line is always a good tool to have: you can always use it, you have full control and you are not limited to a specific environment.

+> Example:
-Example; 1st year students have learned to use Git through JetBrains IDEs, but not manually.
-For a project they did they had to work with the Arduino IDE, which does not have a native git integration.
+> 1st year students have learned to use Git through JetBrains IDEs, but not manually.
+> For a project they did they had to work with the Arduino IDE, which does not have native Git integration.
 They said they kept copy+pasting code from Arduino IDE to Clion in order to use the Git integration.

 ## Using Git

 ### Creating a repository

 There are a few ways of making a new repository.
 The easiest is by making one on GitHub, or your host of choice, and cloning that to a local repository.
-This is easiest, because it allows you to initiate with a readme, a gitignore and a license.
+This is easiest, because it allows you to `init` immediately with a `README.md`, a `.gitignore` and a `License` file.
 It also makes it easy for your clone of this repo to find the remote when making your first commit from your local repository.
 You can then simply clone the remote to make a local copy.
-It is also possible to initiate a new repo locally and then set its remote using `git remote add <REPO NAME> <REPO SSH/URL>` .
+It is also possible to `init` (initiate) a new repo locally and then set its remote using `git remote add <REPO NAME> <REPO SSH/URL>`.
 This feels like more work though, and if you want a remote anyway it’s easier to start by making the remote.

 ### Clone versus Fork